Identifying and Characterizing Behavioral Classes of Radicalization within the QAnon Conspiracy on Twitter: Discussion

 \subsection{Limitations}

 There are a few limitations to our work.
-First, the detection of QAnon content based on keywords may be prone to errors and can result in false positives, as well as fail to capture messages that not include keywords.
+First, the detection of QAnon content based on keywords may be prone to errors and can result in false positives, as well as failure to capture messages that do not include keywords.
 Second, the lexical similarity metric $C_{lexical}$ might be affected by the sample size, especially for users with a few self-drafted tweets.
 However, the behavioral classes that originated from our clustering approach are clearly distinguished between users who only have high $C_{lexical}$ (i.e., Cluster C) versus users who have multiple high metrics (i.e., Cluster D), suggesting that the sample size does not significantly affect our conclusions.
-Third, we did not filter out automated accounts, thus we cannot discern whether accounts in our analysis correspond to real individuals or not.
+Third, we did not filter out automated accounts or detect inauthentic behaviors like political astroturf, a form of disinformation where participants in a coordinated campaign portray themselves as independent, ordinary citizens \cite{ratkiewicz2011truthy, ferrara2022twitter}, observed previously in QAnon-related activity on Twitter \cite{suresh2023tracking,dilley2022qanon}.
+Thus, we cannot discern whether accounts in our analysis correspond to real individuals or not, and some accounts observed in the analysis, particularly those in the most radicalized clusters, may have been part of a coordinated effort.
+Fourth, we observe a higher followers-to-followees ratio for the most radicalized clusters compared to the other clusters, which indicates that follow-back communities might influence some results, including rates of suspension, as the follow-back activity violates Twitter's usage norms.
 Finally, we note that the methodology to infer political leanings, used to identify persistent users and characterize clusters, might not be completely accurate and thus affect our results.